giantswarm/docs/src/content/platform-overview/architecture/index.md

 *Authentication*

 Cluster API Provider VMware Cloud Director (CAPVCD), along with the associated Cloud Provider interface (CPI) and Container Storage interface (CSI), authenticate against the VMware Cloud Director API using an API Token (sometimes also referred to as Refresh Token) which is stored in a secret.
-Such token can be created by any user with the right permission and can be revoked at any time should there be suspicion of it being compromised.
+Such a token can be created by any user with the right permission and can be revoked at any time should there be suspicion of it being compromised.

 *Networking*